 The tax imposed, line 6, is the tax as calculated from the tax formula / tables on the other state, local jurisdiction, or foreign country's tax return, less any nonrefundable credits.
 Do not reduce this figure by the refundable credits, tax withheld or estimated tax payment made to the other state, local jurisdiction, or foreign country.
 The credit or portion of the credit must not exceed the amount of the lowa tax imposed on the same income that was taxed by the other state, local jurisdiction, or foreign country.

-More Than One State, Local Jurisdiction in Another State, or Foreign Country
+More Than One State or Foreign Country

 You must complete a separate IA 130 for each state, local jurisdiction in another state, or foreign country.
-Separate IA 130s are not required for foreign taxes paid by mutual funds or other regulated investment companies.